KonH/DotNetCoreBuildServer/README.md

 ```
 @buildbot build myBuild 1.0.0
 ```
-It recognized as:
+It is recognized as:

 ```
 build myBuild 1.0.0
 ```

-And build was started (if exist).
+And build is started (if exists).

 In any server response you can see server name: